microsoft/Mastering-the-Marketplace/docs/ama/index.md

 - <a href="https://www.youtube.com/watch?v=TdiruxQMNpk&t=656s" target="_blank">10:56 - Demo: Inspecting the webhook payload</a>
 - <a href="https://www.youtube.com/watch?v=TdiruxQMNpk&t=730s" target="_blank">12:10 - Summary</a>

-## Metered billing overview

-<a href="https://aka.ms/AAmi8tx" target="_blank">Video</a> | <a href="./pdfs/12.1-ma-metered-billing-overview.pdf" target="_blank">PDF</a>

-This module introduces the metered billing capabilities of Managed Applications.
-It covers what metered billing is and how it works at a high level, along with how to configure them in Partner Center.
-Additionally, this module includes some scenarios describing how to use the capability creatively.

-- <a href="https://www.youtube.com/watch?v=XHp1XW0c8Nw&t=0s" target="_blank">00:00 – Overview</a>
-- <a href="https://www.youtube.com/watch?v=XHp1XW0c8Nw&t=46s" target="_blank">00:46 – How metered billing works</a>
-- <a href="https://www.youtube.com/watch?v=XHp1XW0c8Nw&t=385s" target="_blank">06:25 – Metered billing scenarios</a>
-- <a href="https://www.youtube.com/watch?v=XHp1XW0c8Nw&t=630s" target="_blank">10:30 – Summary</a>

 ## Metered billing technical details

 <a href="https://aka.ms/AAmn5s6" target="_blank">Video</a> | <a href="./pdfs/12.2-ma-metered-billing-technical.pdf" target="_blank">PDF</a>